AppalachianCoalescence/.github/profile/README.md

-This is a space to gather all LISA related projects pertaining to NASA Marshall and EMIT Institutions.
+This is a space to gather all LISA related projects pertaining to NASA Marshall and nearby universities.

 The main reason for creating this is to have a platform for all possible ideas and thus foresee possible contributions.

 It should help students figure projects they could be interested in, based both on their expertise and own timeframes.

-As a centralized table of all LISA-related efforts, this will be useful for future grant writting.
+As a centralized table of all LISA-related efforts, this could be useful for future grant writting.

 **If you have a current project or are working on an idea, write it down!
 If you want to help with an idea, mark yourself as interested!**